brekk/monoculture/packages/doctor-general/README.md

 ### Version: Unpublished

 This tool is being actively developed.
 It is in use within this codebase in several locations, but it is currently unpublished.
+Since it is fundamental to this codebase it is being extended as other projects need it, as this will hopefully provide paths to obvious features.

 ## Usage